F-Stack/f-stack/dpdk/doc/guides/prog_guide/rawdev.rst

 1. Following are some generic operations which can be treated as applicable to a large subset of device types.
 None of the operations are mandatory to be implemented by a driver.
-Application should also be design for proper handling for unsupported APIs.
+Application should also be designed for proper handling for unsupported APIs.

   * Device Start/Stop - In some cases, 'reset' might also be required which